aliyun/terraform-provider-alicloud/website/docs/r/slb_attachment.html.markdown

 # alicloud\_slb\_attachment

-Provides an Application Load Balancer Attachment resource.
+Add a group of backend servers (ECS instance) to the Server Load Balancer or remove them from it.

 ## Example Usage